 If any depositor has invested in bank stocks, then increased CRR rate indicates that their bank will have lower margins.

-Also, low cash reserve ratio means money supply of the banking system will increase.
+Also, a low cash reserve ratio means the money supply of the banking system will increase.
 Increased money supply means high inflation.

 Cash Reserve Ratio In Gist

 The Cash Reserve Ratio or the CRR is a regulation used by the Central Banks in most countries by which it sets the minimum fraction of customer deposits and currency that every commercial bank is required to hold as reserves with themselves.
 The required reserves are generally held in the form of deposits made with the central bank, or as cash physically stored in the vaults of the banks.
 The CRR is also called the Reserve Requirement.